landandair/Alt_Commander/README.md

    2. click the run button to run the script
    3. If this doesnt work try using command prompt
    4. if you get Alert: Running in local mode cannot join a server please change if undesired
-      1. Look at the open 'start_alts.py' script and change local=True to local=False
+      1. Look at the open 'Alt_config.ini' file and change local=True to local=False
 - **Starting a Server**
 1. Follow instructions for the client
    1. (minus getting the server data and running it)